+People and relatives told us their views about the running of the service were sought.
+People were complimentary about the changes to the service.
 Relatives meetings were held where they were encouraged to share their views about the running of the service.
-People also had meetings with their keyworker which were an opportunity to review care plans and discuss if there were any elements of people's care or the service that they wanted to improve or develop.
+People also had meetings with senior staff.
+These were an opportunity to review care plans and discuss any elements of people's care or the service that they wanted to improve or develop.

 The registered persons understood their responsibilities to raise concerns, record safety incidents, concerns and near misses, and report these internally and externally as necessary.
 Staff told us if they had concerns management would listen and take suitable action.
-The manager said if she had concerns about people's welfare she liaised with external professionals as necessary, and had submitted safeguarding referrals when she felt it was appropriate.
+The manager said if she had concerns about people's welfare she liaised with external professionals as necessary.
+The manager submitted safeguarding referrals when appropriate.

 There was also a system of audits to ensure quality in all areas of the service was checked, maintained, and where necessary improved.
 Audits regularly completed included checking care practice.
-For example, checking records demonstrated people had regular food and drinks; monitoring care plans were to a good standard and regularly reviewed; monitoring accidents and incidents; auditing the medicines system; infection control procedures and checking the property was maintained to a good standard.
+For example checking records to see people had regular food and drinks; monitoring care plans to ensure they were to a good standard; monitoring accidents and incidents; auditing the medicines system; infection control procedures and checking the property was maintained to a good standard.

-The services records were well organised and when asked staff were able to locate all documentation required during the inspection.
+The service's records were well organised, and when asked, staff were able to locate all documentation required during the inspection.
 People's care records were kept securely and confidentially, in line with the legal requirements.
-Services are required to notify CQC of various events and incidents to allow us to monitor them.
-The manager had ensured that notifications of such events had been submitted to CQC appropriately.
+The manager had ensured that notifications of such events had been submitted to CQC appropriately according to legal requirements.
 The last CQC rating of the service was displayed.